ViolaDeRenzis/updowninjections/README.md

 ## Credits

 You are welcome to use this database in your research.
-We kindly ask you to cite our above mentioned paper.
+We kindly ask you to cite the paper above.
 In order to cite the database specifically, the DOI code is:

 ## Database

-Here we provide our data to reproduce _Fig.2_, _Fig.4_, _Fig.5_, _Fig.6_ and _Fig.7_ of the paper.
+Here we provide the data to reproduce _Fig.2_, _Fig.4_, _Fig.5_, _Fig.6_ and _Fig.7_ of the paper.
 The database's size is ~30GB, and needs to be downloaded in chunks from the GitHub release page (https://github.com/ViolaDeRenzis/twoprecessingspins/releases).

 The database contains two types of files, described by the two suffix _result.json_ and _chipav.dat_.